franfrancisco9/UIUCTF-2021/README.md

 *Note: For every challenge, I will present the points they had at the end of the competition (the points are adjusted during the competition according to the number of solves)*

-*Note 2: For every challenge, I will give my personal evaluation of difficulty*

 *Flags in the format uiuctf{...}*

 ## meta